SpoddyCoder/clonepi/README.md

 sudo clonepi 5e8e1777-797d-4f59-9696-4a6d42f0690a --script
 ```

-## Use cases
+### Use cases
 Typical use cases for ClonePi are backing up a system for disaster recovery or cloning a system to run on other Pi's.
-The options, configuration files and script hooks allow for a lot of flexibility
+The options, configuration files and script hooks allow for a lot of flexibility.
 Some typical example use cases follow

-### Backup to a plugged in SD card
+#### Backup to a plugged in SD card

 1. Initialise disk + perform first time copy, eg: `sudo clonepi /dev/sdb --init-destination`
 1. Perform incremental update at regular intervals, eg: `sudo clonepi /dev/sdb`

-### Automatically backup to a file on a NAS once a week
+#### Automatically do incremental backup to a file on a NAS once a week

 1. Mount NAS to the Pi (see google for instructions, inside /mnt/ is normal)
 1. Initialise file + perform first time copy, eg: `sudo clonepi /mnt/nas/system-backups/my-pi.img --init-destination`